Museo Archivo de la Fotografía

 Templo Mayor information

 Before the Spaniards demolished it, the Teocalli of Tenochtitlán covered the site where the cathedral now stands, as well as the blocks to its north and east.
-It wasn’t until 1978, after electricity workers happened on an eight-ton stone-disc carving of the Aztec goddess Coyolxauhqui, that the decision was taken to demolish colonial buildings and excavate the Templo Mayor.
+It wasn’t until 1978, after electricity workers happened on an eight-tonne stone-disc carving of the Aztec goddess Coyolxauhqui, that the decision was taken to demolish colonial buildings and excavate the Templo Mayor.

-The temple is thought to be on the exact spot where the Aztecs saw their symbolic eagle, perching on a cactus with a snake in its beak – the symbol of Mexico today.
+The temple is thought to be on the exact spot where the Aztecs saw their symbolic eagle perching on a cactus with a snake in its beak – the symbol of Mexico today.
 In Aztec belief this was, literally, the center of the universe.

 Like other sacred buildings in Tenochtitlán, the temple was enlarged several times, with each rebuilding accompanied by the sacrifice of captured warriors.
 What we see today are sections of the temple’s seven different phases.
-At the center is a platform dating from about 1400; on its southern half, a sacrificial stone stands in front of a shrine to Huizilopochtli, the Aztec war god.
+At the center is a platform dating from about 1400.
+On its southern half, a sacrificial stone stands in front of a shrine to Huizilopochtli, the Aztec war god.
 On the northern half is a chac-mool (a Maya reclining figure) before a shrine to the water god, Tláloc.
 By the time the Spanish arrived, a 40m-high double pyramid towered above this spot, with steep twin stairways climbing to shrines of the two gods.

 The entrance to the temple site and museum is east of the cathedral, across the hectic Plaza del Templo Mayor .
 Authorized tour guides (with Sectur ID) offer their services by the entrance.
 Alternatively, rent an audio guide – available in English.